williamthazard/schicksalslied/README.md

 Once you've entered your text, there are three ways to turn it into music.
 They can all be used simultaneously.
 1) with the LiedMotor synth engine
-2) with an imported audio file
+2) with imported audio files
 3) with crow

 <i>LiedMotor</i><br>